 DECREMENT BIDS

-Market Participants may submit up to 50 Decrement Bid Blocks per hour for use in the Day-Ahead Energy Market at any Location for which an LMP is calculated.
+Market Participants may submit up to 50 Decrement Bid Blocks per hour for use in the Day-Ahead Market at any Location for which an LMP is calculated.

 It is not required that physical load exists at the Location that is specified in the Decrement Bid.

-Decrement Bids must be less than or equal to the Energy Offer Cap and be equal to or above the Energy Offer Floor.
+Decrement Bids must be less than or equal to the Virtual Cap and be equal to or above the Energy Offer Floor.

 EXTERNAL TRANSACTIONS (EXPORTS)